RobertoLovece/SortManager/README.md

 ## Logging

 The logging is outputted to the 'mylogfile.log' file which is generated upon running the application.
+There were 3 levels of logging utilised debug, info and warn.

 ![LoggingFileImage](https://user-images.githubusercontent.com/48356710/152694633-d89e8dfc-5061-4076-8ff4-fc2bd4c8be8b.png)